Privacy

 We may combine the information you provide to us with information that we collect through automated methods, and with information we receive from other sources.
 For example, when you add a method of payment to your profile in our mobile app, we may combine your profile with information we receive from our payment processors or other providers regarding transactions made with the same payment credentials in our restaurants.

-We collect information you provide to us
+We collect information you provide to us.

 You may provide the following information to us, depending on how you interact with us:

-• personal details, such as your name, postal and email addresses, phone number, birthday information and other contact information, when you register with our online services, log-in to Wi-Fi, enter one of our competitions, or contact us by phone or through our online services;
+• personal details, such as your name, postal and email addresses, phone number, birthday information and other contact information, when you register with our online services, log-in to Wi-Fi, enter one of our promotions or competitions, or contact us by phone or through our online services;

 • demographic information such as age or gender;